-Hawaii lava threatens to trap residents as volcanic haze reaches Guam
+Hawaii lava has destroyed more than 70 homes

 And frequent earthquakes keep rattling the island.
 Since Kilauea's massive eruption May 3, more than 2,000 earthquakes have struck in and around Big Island.

-The USGS said a 4.1 magnitude quake was recorded at 5:39 p.m.
+The USGS said a magnitude 4.1 quake was recorded at 5:39 p.m.
 Monday (11:39 p.m.
 ET).
 No tsunami warning was issued.

 'My house is gone'

-Volcanic activity has destroyed at least 41 homes and a total of 82 structures, Civil Defense Administrator Talmadge Magno said.
 More than 200 people are staying in emergency shelters.

-Leilani Estates resident Steve Gebbie told CNN he lost his home to lava Sunday night.
+Leilani Estates resident Steve Gebbie said he lost his home to lava Sunday night.
 He showed a video of his property engulfed by smoldering black lava.

-Standing in a driveway filming the devastation, Gebbie chokes up looking at his neighborhood's losses: "My house is gone.
+Standing in a driveway filming the devastation, Gebbie choked up looking at his neighborhood's losses: "My house is gone.
 That was my house right there.
 Randy's house is gone.
 Donna's house is gone."

-Earlier this month, Gebbie, a carpenter, told CNN he had lived in the community for more than a decade and built his home himself over the past three years.
+Earlier this month, Gebbie, a carpenter, said he had lived in the community for more than a decade and built his home himself over the past three years.

-He had walked around his property May 4, taking a video and saying goodbye in case the eruption preventing him from returning.
+He had walked around his property May 4, taking a video and saying goodbye in case the eruption prevented him from returning.

 "My beautiful house -- gorgeous, custom home," he said.
 "Paid for.
 No mortgage, which is awesome. ...
 I took a walk around my house, videotaped my house and pretty much said goodbye."